nsporillo/GlobalWarming/README.md

 + Ever had the hankering to turn a game meant for fun into a emulator of one of the modern worlds toughest challenges?
 + Observe the [Prisoner's Dilemma](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma#In_environmental_studies) first hand!
 + Players are best off when they co-operate and agree to reduce their emissions
-+ However, each individual player typically believes they are better off for themselves to emit as much as possible.
++ However, each individual player typically believes they are better off for themselves to emit as much as they wish.
 + Avoiding a [Tragedy of the Commons](https://en.wikipedia.org/wiki/Tragedy_of_the_commons) might be fun!
 If the players dont play nice and end up dealing with the consequences, they might decide to make an agreement to fix the planet.

 ## Mechanics